JonathanGregory/ar5gmslr/README.md

 # ar5gmslr

-This repository contains a program called `ar5gmslr.py`, written in the [Python 3](https://docs.python.org/3) language, to compute projections of annual-mean global-mean sea-level rise (GMSLR) for the years 2006-2100 with respect to the time-mean of 1996-2005, given annual-mean global-mean projections of surface air temperature change (CMIP[56] variable `tas`) and thermosteric sea-level
+This repository contains a program called `ar5gmslr.py`, written as a the [Python 3](https://docs.python.org/3) module, to compute projections of annual-mean global-mean sea-level rise (GMSLR) for the years 2006-2100 with respect to the time-mean of 1996-2005, given annual-mean global-mean projections of surface air temperature change (CMIP[56] variable `tas`) and thermosteric sea-level